Skip Global navigation and goto content

 Healthy Seminole.
 Eat well, Live well, Play well

-The Healthy Seminole Collaborative
+Healthy Seminole Collaborative

 Social and Economic Factors Priority Area - Social and economic factors impacting health are the conditions in the environments where people live, work, and play that influence health throughout the lifespan.
-These factors, including but not limited to income, employment, housing, literacy skills and transportation have a major impact on people’s ability to lead long, healthy lives.
+These factors, including but not limited to income, employment, housing, literacy skills, and transportation have a major impact on people’s ability to lead long, healthy lives.

 Every year during plan cycle, the collaborative conducts an annual review to identify emerging health threats that need to be addressed and revise plan accordingly.